CyVerse-learning-materials/SciApps_guide/index.rst

 Goal
 ----

 Introduce SciApps, a cloud-based platform for building and sharing reproducible bioinformatics workflows across distributed computing and storage systems.
-This guide will cover building automated workflows from templates and scratch, executing, and sharing workflows
+This guide will cover accessing CyVerse Data Store, launcning analysis jobs, building, sharing, and running workflows.

 ----